BethMassi/VolumeMount/README.md

 _I just started learning Aspire and wanted to see how it could used for a simple Blazor web app with SQL database.
 It was initially created from the [aspire-samples/volumemount](https://github.com/dotnet/aspire-samples/tree/main/samples/volume-mount) sample, but I wanted to also explore how the Docker Integration worked as well as how I could use the aspire CLI in an Actions Workflow to create and publish the image in GitHub Container Registry.
 Many thanks to captiansafia for her help!_

+To run this sample, install the [Aspire prerequisites](https://aspire.dev/get-started/prerequisites/) and the [Aspire CLI](https://aspire.dev/get-started/prerequisites/).

 > 📖 **New!** [Read the Aspire App Lifecycle Guide](LIFECYCLE.md) - Learn about the complete development → local deploy → release workflow using this sample.

 This sample demonstrates how to use <a href="https://aspire.dev">Aspire</a> to orchestrate a multi-container application with persistent data storage and automated deployment to production.
 It showcases: